morgankenyon/TinRoll/README.md

 # TinRoll
-A stackoverflow clone built with F# + Giraffe for the backend and React for the front end.
+A stackoverflow clone built with C# + EF Core for the backend and React for the front end.
 Right now it's very feature bare.
 You can ask text only questions and can view them in a list.

 # Running Locally